codeigniter4/shield/docs/references/authorization.md

 ```

 You can use `*` as a wildcard segment to allow permissions under a scope.
 A wildcard matches one full segment.
-When the wildcard is trailing on a dotted scope, it also grants the parent scope itself and all descendant permissions.
+When the wildcard is trailing, it grants descendant permissions only.
 The first segment cannot be `*`, and a standalone `*` permission does not grant all permissions.

 ```php